 Honored - Volume 1

-This album is a "home-rolled" compilation of several covers of songs that are also performed by America.
-John Corbett compiled the songs and has agreed to make the CD available to America Fans for $15 (to cover his costs).
-John also wrote the liner notes for this CD and they are included here in there entirety:
+This album was a "home-rolled" compilation of several covers of songs that were also performed by America.
+John Corbett compiled the songs and burned CDs with them for other fans back in 1999.
+John also wrote the liner notes for this CD and they are included here in their entirety:

 A Horse With No Name (Restless) One would think that America's sound might not lend itself well to dance music.
 This inspired 1996 cover by Restless puts such thoughts to rest.
 Rolf Berg's vocals bear such an uncanny resemblance to Dewey's original that some might think this song is a remix rather than a remake.
 Even with the dance beat and synthesizers, the song manages to stay faithful to the feel of the original.